 As the years went on I was forced to pay the bills.
 My mom used her lack of English as an excuse.
 I remember going to the library to look up terminology so I could understand medical bills and what it meant to pay interest on a loan.
 And if we didn’t have enough money to cover the bills, it was my fault.

-We would also get calls from collectors and I would be the one to handle the calls.
+We would also get calls from collectors and I would be the one to handle the calls, forced to pay the bills.
 No asking, the phone was just handed to me.
 Again, something about the lack of English knowledge as an excuse.

 But I will say I learned a lot about how the medical system worked at that time.
 I learned how complicated the billing system is and we almost paid twice the amount owed.
 I also learned how to talked to debt collectors and balance a paycheck.
-Yeah, it wasn’t fun to be forced into these things, but in retrospect I do appreciate learning the lesson at such a young age.
+Yeah, it wasn’t fun to be forced to pay bills and learn all these other things, but in retrospect I do appreciate learning the lesson at such a young age.

 I’m not going to lie and say I didn’t resent my parents.
 I did.
 I pretty much had no social life in high school because I had to take care of my younger siblings, or I felt so guilty about spending on myself.
 I spent many Saturday nights clipping coupons and sitting in the dark.
 Not to sound literal, but those were dark times.